Lake and Pond Ecology - EUTROPHICATION

 All lakes age the same way — they begin as oligotrophic lakes, and age to become eutrophic lakes.
 Allowing nutrients to accumulate in our lakes from agriculture, fertilizers, streets, sewage, and storm drains speeds up this process.
 A lake is usually classified as being in one of three possible classes: oligotrophic, mesotrophic or eutrophic.

-- Juno is classified as mesotrophic and eutrophic
+- Juno is classified as 45 - mesotrophic (scores in clarity improving)

 The way PLC Lakes Association continues to track the aging of our lake is in joining with Michigan clean water corps.
 Doug is our lake monitoring steward and is asked to collect water from specific areas at certain times of the year.
 He also documents measurements of water clarity.

 The following reports were shared last year by Michigan clean water corps for our lakes as well as many others in the surrounding area.
 Here are the results for our beautiful lakes.
 The summary chart shows the trend and latest status.

 Click the link below to see the latest on Michigan Clean Water Corps Information Shared!